Diversity and Inclusivity

 The Learning Centre supports students in the College who require a variety of adjustments to teaching and learning to enable them to access the curriculum in working towards reaching their full learning potential.

 Meeting the diverse learning needs of students at Corpus Christi College is achieved with the effective support of the Learning Centre, which has specialist staff in teaching literacy and numeracy focused on providing programs, extra support and coordination of information on students with diagnosed learning difficulties and non-diagnosed learning challenges.

 Students with disabilities may require particular considerations and special arrangements, higher levels of support, differentiated curriculum and/or specialist assistance in order to achieve these goals.
 A strong partnership is formed with parents to form the individualised learning plans in the context of the programs offered by the College.

-The College has a propose built Education Support Centre (ESC) catering for up to 40 students with disabilities from Years 7 to 12, each following an individualised education or transition plan.
+The College has a purpose built Education Support Centre (ESC) catering for students with disabilities from Years 7 to 12, each following an individualised education or transition plan.
 Students requiring significant teaching and learning adjustments to the mainstream program, and those with a diagnosed disability will undertake classes primarily in the Centre.
 Where possible, students are grouped according to age in the ESC and integrated into specialist mainstream subjects and Year appropriate classes.
 This strong partnership with the mainstream classes provides an opportunity for students in the Centre to develop wider friendship groups, and to be involved in extracurricular College activities.